The evolution of the overtime rule in the NFL is as follows:

 There is only one 10-minute overtime period in the preseason and the regular season; the game will end in a tie if neither team is ahead.
 Postseason overtime will continue until a winner is decided.

-The first possession is actually defined as “the opportunity to possess,” so if the receiving team does not get possession of the opening kickoff in overtime, it has lost the opportunity to possess.
+The first possession is actually defined as “the opportunity to possess,” so if the receiving team does not get possession of the opening kickoff in overtime (muffed catch, successful onside kick), it has lost the opportunity to possess.
 Also, if there is a double change of possession on the same play (offense recovers the ball after a change), the second team has had its opportunity to possess.

 These are overtime games that continued past the first-possession field goal.
-There have not been any postseason overtime games that utilized this rule.
+There have not been any postseason overtime games that utilized this rule, and the guaranteed possession rule for the postseason takes effect in 2022.

 |Date||Final score||FG 1st poss||2nd & additional poss||Extra plays||Altered result|